jdhitsolutions/PSReminderLite/docs/Add-PSReminder.md

 ### -DatabasePath

-The path to the SQLite database
+The path to the SQLite database.

 ```yaml
 Type: String